Perry County, Tennessee: Civil War

-The issue of whether or not Perry County would swing towards Unionist or Secessionist causes was not clear as late as May 1861, when a pro-Union convention was held in Linden to nominate a Republican candidate for Congress.
+As late as May 1861, when a pro-Union convention was held in Linden to nominate a Republican candidate for Congress, it was unclear whether or not the county would support secession.
 In June 1861, however, it voted in favor of secession by a margin of 780 to 168.
-Even though the vote was overwhelmingly in favor of secession, the Unionist sentiment was strong and pervasive throughout the war, with men from the county volunteering for both sides in the conflict.
-About 300 men joined the Confederate Army, with about 200 joining the Union Army.
+Even though the vote was overwhelmingly in favor of secession, pro-Union sentiment was strong and pervasive throughout the war, with men from the county volunteering for both sides in the conflict.
+Military support for either side in the conflict was more split than the vote would suggest, as approximately 300 men joined the Confederate Army and about 200 joined the Union Army.
 One particularly notable Confederate unit formed in the county was Harder's Company of the 23rd Tennessee Infantry Regiment, raised in 1861 and composed of about 100 men from the Cedar Creek area.
-This unit fought throughout the war, seeing action at Fort Donelson, Shiloh, Stones River, Chickamagua, and the Siege of Petersburg, after which they surrendered with the Army of Northern Virginia in 1865.
+This unit fought throughout the war, including battles at Fort Donelson, Shiloh, Stones River, Chickamagua, and the Siege of Petersburg.
+The company surrendered with the Army of Northern Virginia in 1865.

-Both pro-Union and pro-Confederate irregular and guerrilla forces were organized in Perry County, and were known to have conducted raids on neighboring counties.
-Of note were the Perry County Jayhawkers, a group of Union-aligned partisans known to have engaged in fighting against opposing partisans in Hickman County and who burned the county seat of Centerville.
-Due to the rural, isolated nature of the region, away from the major railway lines and with only limited access to large landings on the Tennessee River, there were no large-scale engagements in the county.
+Due to the rural, isolated nature of the county, away from the major railway lines and with only limited access to large landings on the Tennessee River, most military activity was limited to raids and guerilla warfare.
+Both pro-Union and pro-Confederate irregular forces were organized in Perry County conducted raids on neighboring counties.
+Of note were the Perry County Jayhawkers, a group of Union-aligned partisans engaged in fighting against opposing partisans in Hickman County and who burned the county seat of Centerville.

 In February 1862, the Cedar Grove Iron Furnace was partially destroyed when it was shelled by Union gunboats USS Conestoga, USS Tyler, and USS Lexington.
-On April 27, 1862, a body was found by a group of children playing near Britt's Landing on the Tennessee River in Perry County.
-Investigation of papers found on the body revealed it to be that of Governor Louis P. Harvey of Wisconsin.
-Gov. Harvey had been conducting an inspection of hospitals where wounded soldiers were being treated after the Battle of Shiloh, and had drowned in the river on April 19 while returning to Wisconsin.
+On April 27, 1862, the body of Wisconsin governor Louis P. Harvey was found by a group of children playing near Britt's Landing on the Tennessee River.
+Gov. Harvey had been conducting an inspection of hospitals where wounded soldiers were being treated after the Battle of Shiloh, and had drowned in the river after falling from a boat on April 19 while returning to Wisconsin.
 In April 1863 the Mississippi Marine Brigade, a Union Army amphibious unit consisting of infantry and a number of gunboats, held at Britt's Landing after fighting further upriver before attempting to pass the shoals at the Duck River confluence.